 “The Christ comes to disturb, to stir up the pot, to descend to the chaotic earthly realm, and to get people to move out of their limited comfort zones and indifference toward others and life in general: to help us transform and transmute the personal and social dimension of what it means to be a human being in a human society.
 The Buddha comes to bring inner peace by awakening us up and out of our over-identification with the personal, and help us to realize who we are in transcendence, who we are as “trans-personal” persons.
 You need both approaches.
 They are opposite sides of the one “coin” of awakening.” — Francis Bennett

 Adyashanti, is an American-born spiritual teacher and author devoted to serving the awakening of all beings.
 His teachings are an open invitation to stop, inquire, and recognize what is true and liberating at the core of all existence.
 Asked to teach in 1996 by his Zen teacher of 14 years, Adyashanti offers teachings that are free of any tradition or ideology.
 “The Truth I point to is not confined within any religious point of view, belief system, or doctrine, but is open to all and found within all.”
-He teaches throughout North America and Europe, offering satsangs, weekend intensives, silent retreats, and a live internet radio broadcast, and a podcast called Being Unlimited.
+He teaches throughout North America and Europe, offering satsangs, weekend intensives, silent retreats, a live internet radio broadcast, and a podcast called Being Unlimited.

 Previous BatGap posts involving Adyashanti:

 - Adyashanti and Francis Bennett on “Resurrecting Jesus”